AnthonyPerez/kubernetes_home_server/docs/2_StorageSetup.md

     * If your device already has a file system use `fdisk` to delete any partitions on the disk and free all the space.
 3. Use `fdisk /dev/sda`, replacing `sda` with your device name to remove all partitions and create a new one.
 First type p to see the partitions.
 If there are none, type n, p, 1 and choose the defaults, then hit w to save (or q if you made a mistake and want to quit).
     * Record the space available on each device using `fdisk`.
 The example configs use `298Gi`.
-4. Use mkfs to create a filesystem on the new partition. e.g. `mkfs.ext4 /dev/sda1`.
+4. Use `mkfs.ext4` to create a filesystem on the new partition.
 5. Open `/etc/fstab` on each node and add all storage devices.
 You can find their UUIDs with `lsblk -f`.
 Use the following example:
     * `UUID=ce20c7d1-ccbd-4d54-8d3b-55574bd150ea       /mnt/hdd1/      ext4    defaults,noatime        0       0`
 6. Run `setup/storage_setup_nfs/prerequisites.sh`.
 Note: Run this script on all nodes, even those without the backing NFS storage device.
-Also note that this will restart microk8s and enables priviledged mode to kubectl and kube-apiserver.

 ## Rook NFS Setup (Master Node)